 Where to Buy these Products

 Sculpey’s products are available at your favorite craft stores, but for the best selection of a variety of products, you’ll likely have to shop online.
 Amazon in the US will likely have them of course.
-But I also like to order from Linda’s Art Spot, who has a fantastic selection of products, including all of these liquid clays mentioned.
-Linda even has the black, white, and pearl liquids.
+But I also like to order from Poly Clay Play, who has a fantastic selection of products, including all of these liquid clays mentioned.

 Disclosure: Sculpey provided me with their liquid clays and molds as a courtesy and to use in my experiments.
 Linda’s Art Spot has helped me out when I was running low on liquid clays, too.
 Some of the links in this article are affiliate links which means I get a tiny sum if you order something from Amazon.
 But as always, you should buy products wherever it makes sense for you in your location.
 And of course, my opinions are my own, and you can’t buy me with liquid clay. 🙂 Liquid refreshments, on the other hand, will likely get you a better result. 🙂